 About The Author

-Twelve years ago I ordered a bespoke, custom built acoustic guitar.
-Made by an experienced English guitar maker the expectation was an 18 month wait until completion.
-Ten years later I was still waiting.
+The author John Stubbings ordered a bespoke, custom built acoustic guitar from an experienced and well-regarded maker.
+The expectation was an 18 month wait until completion.
+Ten years later John was still waiting.

-If the new guitar ever arrived it would be the fifteenth in my “small collection” of guitars.
-I’d started out as a guitar player, gradually became a player who collected but was fast becoming a collector who played guitar.
-I knew I had contracted an extreme and unreasonable enthusiasm for guitar acquisition - what is often termed Guitar Acquisition Syndrome.
-I felt that before I inevitably acquired more, I needed to understand why and how this had happened.
-How had the 18th century Spanish guitar been transformed, by the 20th century, into the modern American steel string acoustic that had such a hold over me?
+If the new guitar ever arrived it would be the fifteenth in his “small collection” of guitars.
+Starting out as a guitar player John gradually became a player who collected but was fast becoming a collector who played guitar.
+He realised he had contracted an extreme and unreasonable enthusiasm for guitar acquisition - what is often termed Guitar Acquisition Syndrome.
+Before he inevitably acquired more he wanted to understand why and how this had happened.
+He set out on a 6 year journey to explore how the 18th century Spanish guitar been transformed, by the 20th century, into the modern American steel string acoustic that had such a hold over him.

 The resulting book is part music and social history, part travelogue and a deep dive into the nature of guitar making and the obsessive nature of guitar acquisition.

-THE DEVIL IS IN IT - Collectors Edition
+THE DEVIL IS IN IT - The Monochrome Edition

-The wait for yet another bespoke guitar inspired a journey through time and across America, the home of the modern steel string acoustic guitar.
+The frustrating and often hilarious story of the building and wait for the bespoke guitar inspired a journey through time and across America, the home of the modern steel string acoustic guitar.

 Joining the dots